Skip to content

 How the signature works, step by step

 1. On sending — the server signs.
-Your sending server (or platform: Google Workspace, Microsoft 365, your marketing sender…) takes the message, selects a list of headers to protect plus the body, then computes a cryptographic signature with the private key.
+The sending server (or platform: Google Workspace, Microsoft 365, a marketing sender…) takes the message, selects a list of headers to protect plus the body, then computes a cryptographic signature with the private key.
 It inserts a DKIM-Signature header into the message.
 That header carries three decisive pieces of information: the signing domain (d=), the selector (s=) and the signature itself (b=), plus the list of covered headers (h=).

 3. Verification — the receiver recomputes.
 With the public key, the receiving server recomputes the signature over the same headers and the same body.
 If it matches, the message is declared intact and authenticated for the signing domain.
 If not, DKIM fails: either the message was modified, the key didn't match, or the signature was missing.